cmtso/EKI_IP/README.md

 `physical.m`: remove change to take away log conversions for IP

-All fileds must be positive.
-For IP field, keep it that way and add negative sign in `write_R2_sigma.m`
+For DC resisitvity, the values are log-transformed.
+For IP field, we are working with negative phase angles, so we add negative sign in `write_R2_sigma.m`

 ## Troubleshoot